Engineering Coral Seeding

 A mutual relationship: SECORE's partner network

-We pilot new technology together with our implementation partners.
-This not only gives us the opportunity to test new technologies under different conditions under real field use.
+We pilot new coral seeding technology together with our implementation partners.
+This not only gives us the opportunity to test new technologies and tools under different conditions but also through real field use.
 Our network of partners also enables us to get quick and fundamental feedback, so we know what is needed, whether our developments are heading in the right direction or how to adapt the required logistics.
-The technologies developed in this way are immediately made available to our implementation partner network and can be used directly.
+By integrating scientific reef research, we continuously improve our methods to enhance coral reef restoration.
+Once developed, these technologies are immediately made available to our implementation partner network and can be used directly.

 Setting up a seeding tent by Reef Patrol Reef Patrol